-3. Point Grey Foreshore Trail (This trail passes through Wreck Beach, a nudist beach.
-While there are far fewer nude sunbathers in the winter than the summer, be prepared to see naked people any day of the year.)
+3. Point Grey Foreshore Trail: A beautiful walk along the coast past several out-of-the-way beaches.
+Note: This trail passes through Wreck Beach, a nudist beach.
+While there are far fewer nude sunbathers in the winter than the summer, be prepared to see naked people any day of the year.

 Snow-Free Hikes in North Vancouver

-4. Quarry Rock: This is a great hike to do in the winter.
+4. Quarry Rock: A short forest walk to a beautiful viewpoint over Deep Cove.
+This is a great hike to do in the winter.
 In the summer the trail is REALLY busy since Quarry Rock is pretty Instagram-famous.
-Note: Quarry Rock is currently closed due to the pandemic.

 Lower Seymour Conservation Reserve

-11. Lynn Canyon Suspension Bridge/Twin Falls: This is a great Vancouver area hike for beginners or tourists, plus it’s on the list of Vancouver’s top 10 most Instagrammed hikes.
-Note: The Lynn Canyon Suspension Bridge is currently closed due to the pandemic.
+11. Lynn Canyon Suspension Bridge/Twin Falls: A picturesque walk along Lynn Creek with views of the spectacular canyon.
+This is a great Vancouver area hike for beginners or tourists, plus it’s on the list of Vancouver’s top 10 most Instagrammed hikes.

 Lynn Headwaters Regional Park

 14. Lynn Loop/Cedar Mills Trail: An moderate loop through the forest and next to Lynn Creek